Invasion of Privacy (album)

-With over seven million units sold in the US to date, Invasion of Privacy is best-selling female rap album of the 21st century, according to Luminate.
+With over seven million units sold in the US to date, Invasion of Privacy is the best-selling female rap album of the 21st century, according to Luminate.
 It broke the record for longest-charting album by a female rapper on the Billboard 200, surpassing The Miseducation of Lauryn Hill, and has spent three full years on the chart.
 In December 2019, it became the most-streamed female rap album on Spotify and Apple Music, and the most-viewed female rap album on YouTube.
-It has been certified 6× Platinum by the Recording Industry Association of America (RIAA), becoming the highest-certified female rap album of the 21st century, while further becoming the first album in music history to have all its tracks certified platinum or higher by the RIAA.
+It has been certified 6× Platinum by the Recording Industry Association of America (RIAA), becoming the highest-certified female rap album of the 21st century, while further in 2022 becoming the first album in music history to have all its tracks certified platinum or higher by the RIAA.

 Invasion of Privacy was met with critical acclaim.
 A number of music publications included it among their lists of best albums of the year, with Rolling Stone and Time listing it at number one.
 Several publications ranked it among the best albums of the 2010s as well, with Rolling Stone placing it at number thirty-four.
 Among its accolades, it won Best Rap Album at the 61st Annual Grammy Awards, with Cardi B becoming the first female rapper to win the award as a solo artist.
 It also became the first female rap album in fifteen years to be nominated for Album of the Year, with "I Like It" being nominated for Record of the Year and "Be Careful" for Best Rap Performance.
 "Bodak Yellow" was nominated for Best Rap Song and Best Rap Performance at the previous ceremony.
 At the 2019 BET Awards, Invasion of Privacy won the BET Award for Album of the Year.

 The album was made available for streaming on April 5, 2018, but was not available on any physical format upon its initial release.
 It would later be released for digital download worldwide, a day later, on April 6.
 The album was eventually released on vinyl on December 7, 2018, and on CD on February 22, 2019.
-A deluxe edition was intended to be released on January 25, 2019 and include "Money", "Press", and potentially three other tracks, but was scrapped for unknown reasons.
+A deluxe edition was intended to be released on January 25, 2019, and include "Money", "Press", and potentially three other tracks, but was scrapped for unknown reasons.
+Those two aforementioned songs were eventually included in the 2025 sophomore project Am I The Drama?.

+In 2026, it had all its tracks certified gold or higher in Canada.